yaacov/kubectl-sql/README.md

 # kubesql

-Use sql like language to query the Kubernetes cluster manager
+Use SQL like language to query the Kubernetes cluster manager

   - [Install](#install)
   - [What does it do ?](#what-does-it-do-)